 About Us

 The Pôle Santé du Pays-d'Enhaut (PSPE) is responsible for maintaining and developing our region's healthcare infrastructure.
-Created in 2019, this pioneering model encompasses the hospital, the home care and assistance center (CMS), the Gentianes Residence for medical and social accommodation, and the Papillons temporary reception center (CAT).
+Created in 2019, this pioneering model encompasses the hospital, the home care and assistance center (CMS), the Gentianes Residence for medical and social accommodation, and the Papillons day care centre (CAT).

 Local care